What is a brokerage? Broker Definition & Meaning

 At nextmarkets, we are committed to making you a successful trader in the long term.
 That’s why we put safety measures in place for you, like:

-- Deposits up to 20,000 EUR are covered by the Malta Investor Protection Scheme
+- Deposits up to £100,000 insured by the Financial Services Compensation Scheme

-- Enabling you to get started with a balance of just 500 EUR
+- Enabling you to get started with a balance of just £500

 Register for free today.